About Doctoral Programs at GCU

 Because of the uniqueness of the dissertation process, completely dependent on each doctoral learner, there is no way to predict the total cost or time it will take for each learner to complete their dissertation journey.
 This information is offered as a guide to help you understand the process, but the path toward your degree and the timeframe to complete it will be determined by your effort and the pace of your work.

 For doctoral programs, the university calculates minimum time to completion by first calculating instructional time.
 This is completed by multiplying the instructional weeks per course, by the number of courses in the base program of study.
-GCU adds the two weeks for Christmas when the university is on an official break.
+GCU adds one week for Christmas when the university is on an official break.
 GCU also adds an additional two weeks for breaks for each year, as a reasonable amount of time learners would be out of class.
 Research Continuation courses, periods of non-enrollment, and repeating courses will increase time to completion.

 No doctoral program at GCU is intended to meet any state requirements for licensure, certification, or as a clinician.